 The system \eqref{stoch-Hamilton-eqns} then reads as

 Note that the first three equations form a sub-system and can be solved separately, as they are independent of the coordinates $o_{ij}$'s.
-The Kolmogorov backward equation \eqref{Kolmogorov-eqn} now reduces to the following $\hbar$-dependent backward heat equation
+Equation \eqref{Kolmogorov-eqn} and its adjoint now reduce to the following $\hbar$-dependent backward and forward heat equations, respectively,